This beautiful beach is about 20 km west of Heraklion Crete, easily accessed 2 km from the national road.

 It is worth the walk up the hill to

-visit the resort for a meal or a coffee, as it is very beautiful and you
+visit the resort for a meal or a drink or a coffee, as it is very beautiful and you

 can walk around the lush green gardens to the point.

 There is plenty of parking in Ag.
 Pelagia or it can be reached easily by bus from Heraklion.
-Various rooms, domatia and hotels are dotted about.
+Various rooms, domatia and hotels are dotted about, be careful when booking as some are up the steep hills behind the bay.

 This is a busy little resort town with nightclubs and bars, tourist souvenir shops, a supermarket, pharmacy, ATM and boutiques.